jtsteinbach/sandbox/README.md

 Appends a pattern to `.sbignore` (Section 12).

-### `sb pack <PASS-KEY> [out.sbox]`
+### `sb pack [out.sbox] --key <PASS-KEY> [--files-only]`

 Seals the entire repository into a single encrypted `.sbox` archive (Section 10).
 The output defaults to `<foldername>.sbox`; a `.sbox` suffix is added if you omit it, and an existing file is never overwritten.
-Warns if you have unsaved changes, since pack seals *saved* history — save first to include them.
-Requires network access to fetch the encryption module.
+Warns if you have unsaved changes, since pack seals *saved* history — save first to include them. (`sb pack <KEY> [out]` — the original positional form — still works.)

+With `--files-only`, the archive holds just the current save's files — no history, no journal — for handing someone the code without the repository.
+Works fully offline; the encryption module is embedded in sb.

-### `sb unpack <path.sbox> <PASS-KEY> [dest]`
+### `sb unpack <path.sbox> --key <PASS-KEY> [dest] [--files-only]`

 Restores a `.sbox` archive into a fresh folder (default: the original repository name), recreating the store with private permissions and checking out its files (Section 10).
 Refuses to overwrite an existing repository.
-A wrong pass-key or an altered archive fails cleanly and writes nothing.
+A wrong pass-key or an altered archive fails cleanly and writes nothing. (`sb unpack <file> <KEY> [dest]` still works.)

+With `--files-only`, writes only the native files — no `.sb` directory is created, so the output is a plain folder of code rather than a repository (the archive's history, if present, is read in a temporary area and never kept).
+Archives that were packed with `--files-only` unpack this way automatically.

 ### `sb version`